AngeloNicoli/Calculator/README.md

-A Simple calculator written in Python.
+A calculator written in Python.
+There are 2 modes: Simple Calculator and Scientific Calculator.

 <p float="left">